Suziwan/Bootswatch_Darkly_UI/README.md

 # Bootswatch Darkly
-Project of Week 8 Day 2 of Fullstack THP: Create a UI for Eventbrite-like project
+Project of Week 8 Day 2 of Fullstack THP: Create a UI for Eventbrite-like project.
-Bootswatch theme Darkly added to boostrap (file "bootstrap.min.css").
+Bootswatch theme Darkly added to boostrap (file "bootstrap.min.css"), source: https://bootswatch.com/darkly/.

 ## HTML files
-Open "index.html" to see an overview of the Bootswatch theme Darkly elements chosen.
+Open "index.html" to see an overview of the chosen elements.
 To see more details, open the specific pages for these elements:
 - navbar.html
 - footer.html